Flipping Edge-Labelled Triangulations: Introduction

 \section{Introduction}

-The basic operation for reconfiguring triangulations, both in the combinatorial and the geometric setting, is the \emph{flip} operation that removes one edge of the triangulation and adds the other diagonal of the resulting quadrilateral.
-In order to obtain a new triangulation, there is a constraint on the removed edge.
-In the geometric setting a triangulation of a point set is a maximal set of non-crossing edges joining pairs of points.
-The constraint on a flip is that the two faces incident to the removed edge must form a convex quadrilateral.
-In the combinatorial setting a triangulation is a maximal planar graph with the clockwise order of edges around each vertex specified.
-The constraint on a flip is that the other diagonal of the quadrilateral should not already be an edge of the triangulation.
+The problem of reconfiguring one triangulation to another is well-studied for combinatorial triangulations, triangulations of points sets, and triangulations of polygons.
+In all these settings, the basic reconfiguration operation is the \emph{flip} operation that removes one edge of the triangulation and adds another edge to obtain a new triangulation.
+Not every edge can always be flipped.
+The constraints on the edges involved in a flip depend on the setting. \postRefereeChanges{The geometric setting refers to a triangulation of a point set (a maximal set of non-crossing edges joining pairs of points) or polygon (a maximal set of non-crossing chords inside the polygon).} In both cases, a flip removes one diagonal of a convex quadrilateral and replaces it by the other diagonal.
+In the combinatorial setting, a triangulation is a maximal planar graph with the clockwise order of edges around each vertex specified.
+Here, a flip removes one edge and replaces it by the other diagonal of the resulting quadrilateral, \prc{as} long as the new edge is not already an edge of the triangulation.
+When we replace an edge $e$ by an edge $f$ with a flip, we say that $e$ \emph{flips to} $f$.

-The fundamental property of flips is that they can be used to reconfigure any triangulation to any other triangulation that has the same size and---in the geometric case---the same point set.
-This was proved by Wagner~\cite{Wag36} in 1936 for the combinatorial setting.
-For the geometric setting, it is a consequence of Lawson's result~\cite{Law77} that any triangulation of a point set can be flipped to the Delaunay triangulation, which then acts as a ``canonical'' triangulation from which every triangulation can be reached.
+Another way to view reconfigurations via flips is through the \emph{flip graph}, which has a vertex for each triangulation and an edge between two vertices if their corresponding triangulations differ by a single flip.
+The most important property of flips is that they can be used to reconfigure any triangulation into any other triangulation of the same point set, polygon, or vertex set---that is, the flip graph is connected.

-There is a substantial literature on flipping, including good surveys~\cite{BH09}.
-Flips are useful in practice in mesh generation and optimizing triangulations~\cite{Bern-Eppstein, Edelsbrunner}.
-They are also used for counting and generating triangulations~\cite{DRS10, Sinclair13, CJ98, MRS98}.
+Wagner~\cite{Wag36} initiated the study of flips in 1936, by proving that the flip graph is connected in the combinatorial setting.
+For points sets, connectivity of the flip graph is a consequence of Lawson's result~\cite{Law77} that any triangulation of a point set can be flipped to the Delaunay triangulation, which then acts as a ``canonical'' triangulation from which every triangulation can be reached.
+For triangulations of a polygon, the constrained Delaunay triangulation can be used in the same way to prove that the flip graph is connected~\cite{Bern-Eppstein}.
+In Section~\ref{sec:background}, we discuss these results in more detail, along with bounds on the number of flips required, i.e., bounds on the diameter of the flip graph.